 The major components of an MMC Control include a Machine Control board and a Motion Control board contained within a metal enclosure.

 Related external connections for the boards are located on the face of the enclosure.

-Add-on communications modules are also available to connect to the MMC Control.
+Add-on communications and analog axis I/O modules are also available to connect to the MMC Control.